centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 #### Compatibility

-The Centreon MAP Web interface is compatible with the following web browsers:
+The Centreon MAP web interface is compatible with the following web browsers:

 * Google Chrome (latest version at the time of Centreon software release and above).
 Please visit the [Google Chrome FAQ](https://support.google.com/chrome/a/answer/188447?hl=en) for a description of the Chrome support policy.
 * Mozilla Firefox (latest version at the time of Centreon software release and above).
 Please visit the [Mozilla FAQ](https://www.mozilla.org/en-US/firefox/organizations/faq/) for a description of the Firefox support policy.